Meet Kacey

 A: Maryland EXCELS has tremendously impacted my personal life and our child care program.
 The step-by-step model allows you to work at your own pace while enhancing your professionalism.
 Having a supportive Maryland EXCELS Program Coordinator like Nancy Gumbel makes the experience even more enriching.
 She helped me reach the highest level and become an accredited program.
 Nancy’s guidance has played a significant role in my success.

-Maryland EXCELS: Helping Families Search for Quality Child Care
+Helping Families Search for Quality Child Care

 Families have a lot to consider when looking for the proper child care and early education program for their family.
 Cost, location, and availability are important factors—but quality is the most crucial factor.